 There are hundreds of sources for local citations, some of which are industry-specific.
 Just a few of the most important local citations for businesses include:

 Besides having a website, local citations should be at the top of the list for every business wanting online visibility.

 Reviews and testimonials are very different, and present a significantly different opportunity for SEO.

 Reviews are collected and managed by a third party.
 The business being reviewed has no control over the review but may be able to respond to the review on some platforms.

 Testimonials are gathered, owned, and managed by the business, which has full control over them.

 Reviews and testimonials are very effective as social proof, which is a method of influencing people.

-Most of us have read reviews and testimonials before making the decision to purchase a product or service.
-We want to know what other people think, what problems they had (if any), and what success they had with the product or service.
+Most of us have read reviews and testimonials before purchasing a product or service.
+We want to know what other people think, their problems (if any), and their success with the product or service.